UltraToon/Alpine-Setup-Guide/README.md

 Distrobox setup [flatpak too]
 Zellij with foot/ghostty

+I dont really plan this for public use, just for personal.

 **BTRFS has asychronous discard (trim) default on kernel 6.2, use FITRIM periodic with chrontab for XFS SSD**

 ONLY SUPPORTS INTEL CPU, GPT, SCSI/NVME SETUPS.